MStee09/BoltFreightCSP/GMAIL_APP_PASSWORD_SETUP.md

 **Problem:** "Failed to send email" error

 **Solutions:**
-- Verify Gmail address is correct (must be @gmail.com)
+- Verify email address is correct (Gmail or Google Workspace)
 - Check that app password has no spaces or typos
 - Try disconnecting and reconnecting
 - Check browser console for detailed error messages
+- **For Google Workspace:** Make sure your admin hasn't disabled app passwords

 ### Email sends but doesn't appear in timeline